Business Management and Entrepreneurship BA (Hons) (Single Honours)

 To provide the vehicle for modular integration within a management context;

-To promote teaching to learning, which will assist students in the achievement of academic goals and imbue them with skills and attitudes which will assist in life-long learning.
+To promote the translation of teaching into learning, which will assist students in the achievement of academic goals and imbue them with skills and attitudes which will assist in life-long learning.

-at Level Four a student may be asked to describe, discuss, compare, and outline;
+at Level Four a student may be asked to outline, describe, discuss, compare, and demonstrate;

-at Level Five a student may be asked to evaluate, analyse, justify, and differentiate;
+at Level Five a student may be asked to apply, analyse, differentiate, create/ design;

-at Level Six a student may be asked to criticise, synthesise, appraise, formulate.
+at Level Six a student may be asked to critique, synthesise, appraise, formulate.

-Students studying on the programme will benefit from the experience of staff within the Department.
-For example, extensive experience in delivering entrepreneurship learning in a number of institutions and business settings, leadership and management training and education for organisations and practising managers at undergraduate and postgraduate level will continue to inform the curriculum.
+Students studying on the programme will benefit from the business experience of staff within the Department.
+For example, extensive experience in setting up and managing businesses as well as delivering entrepreneurship learning in a number of institutions and business settings, leadership and management training and education for organisations and practising managers at undergraduate and postgraduate level will continue to inform the curriculum.
+Staff are also engaged actively in research relating to the development of entrepreneurial resilience and the use of experiential learning to develop entrepreneurial capacity.
+This research has been utilised, and will continue to be utilised, in the design and delivery of this programme.

 Back - to previous page Print - launches the print options panel